 What are the Cities in the Marmara Region?

 Connecting Asia and Europe, this unique region is home to 11 cities and 155 districts.
 The province with the largest area among these provinces is Balikesir, while the smallest area is Yalova.

-Below, we have listed the cities in the Marmara region one by one for you, if you wish, let’s take a look now;
+Below, we have listed the cities in the Marmara region one by one for you:

 While considering the population density of these provinces, Istanbul is the most populous city in the Marmara region.
 Besides, the province with the least population in the Marmara region is Yalova.